Deciding whether or not to invest

 Earning back your investment

-Before you start investing, you want to find out your payback period, how much profit the investment is likely to generate, and what financial risks are associated with the investment.
+Before you start investing, you want to find out your payback period And how much profit the investment is likely to generate.
+You also want to know the financial risks of the investment.
 A financial plan provides you with the insight you need.

 Payback period

-The payback period for an investment is relatively easy to calculate.
-The calculation tells you something about the risk to which you are exposed over time, but not your returns on investment.
 The payback period refers to the time it takes to earn back an investment.
 If the revenues are equal to the investment amount, this means the investment is earned back.
-This is known as the break-even point, and the shorter the period, the more appealing the investment.
+This is known as the break-even point.
+The shorter the period, the more appealing the investment.
 After the break-even point, you will start earning on your investment.

 Examples